codefresh-io/cap-docs.codefresh.io/_docs/runtime/git-sources.md

 1. To see the definitions for the Git Source, select the three dots at the end of the row.

 ### Create a Git Source
 Create Git Sources for any provisioned runtime.
+The Git Sources will be available to store resources for pipelines or applications when you create them.

 >Make sure you are in the List View to create Git Sources.